frankyildiz/Microservices/README.md

 </plugin>
 ```

-* Create code coverage report for only `customer-service` microservice lofranky on `Dev Server`.
+* Create code coverage report for only `customer-service` microservice locally on `Dev Server`.
 Execute the following command under the `microservices-customers-service folder`.

 ``` bash
 ../mvnw test